DavidSouther/software_craftsmanship/00_introduction/python/README.md

 ### Terminal

-Throughout the book, we will be using an editor and a command prompt almost exclusively to write and run our programs, so we'll take some time now to work through using each one.
+Throughout the book, we will be using an editor and a command prompt almost exclusively to write and run our programs.
+The command prompt offers many advantages over so we'll take some time now to work through using each one.
 We'll start with the command prompt.

 *Terminal?
 Command Prompt?
 Which is it?* It's both.
 It's a command prompt